 You also get more warranty protection on the Hybrid Pro model – a full year on parts and labor.
 Contrast this with the 90 days on parts and labor that comes with the standard model and it’s a pretty big difference.

-Also note that the stride is longer on the Pro model.
+Also note that the stride is longer on the PRO model.
 So it’s great for taller users or just those who want a more comprehensive workout.
+And you get better footpedals and a more comfortable seat on the PRO model as well.

 Want to Learn More?